Home » All Blogs » Apex Triggers in Salesforce

 How to avoid recursion in Trigger

-Learn about different way to avoid recursion in Trigger.
-Learn why and which one should we use.
+Learn about different ways to avoid recursion in Trigger.
+Learn why and which one we should use.

 1. Use Static Boolean Variable